mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-xorg-and-vnc-servers.md

 At some point I decided that it would be a good idea to run GUI-based applications on my shiny new VM.
-While the process for getting a minimal Xorg server up and running was fairly straight forward.
-I did, however, encounter a few "snags" that I figured would be worth sharing.
+While the process for getting a minimal Xorg server up and running was fairly straight forward, I encounter a few "snags" that I figured would be worth sharing.
 Also, if it any point I decide to repeat this process on a different VM, I at least won't waste any time figuring out what went wrong.

 ## Xorg Server